Would you like to get paid to do online writing jobs on a part time basis?

 If you have strong web development writing skills and would like to earn money by writing articles on the side, you should consider writing for Tuts+ Code.

 Articles can be in the form of a “quick tip” or an in-depth tutorial.
 Payment varies depending on the type of article.

-You can also earn quite a bit of money by writing web development articles for Honey Badger.
+You can also earn quite a bit of money by writing about politics and foreign policy for Informed Comment

 Tell us about other online writing jobs you know of!